Frequently Asked Questions

 Each Global Internship Program consists of a required 195 internship course.
 Students are automatically enrolled in this mandatory course and it cannot be dropped.

-More information about a program’s courses can be found on each program page under “Curriculum.”
+More information about the coursework offered for a particular program can be found on each specific program page under the “Academics & Eligibility” tab.

-How can I enroll in the optional course?
+How can I enroll in the optional CESC 130 course?

-You can enroll in an optional course on your Global Internship Program application.
-If you have already submitted your application, you can retrieve your application and update it to include the optional course anytime before the final program registration deadline.
+You can enroll in the optional CESC 130 course during the Global Internship Program application process by applying for an 8-unit program.
+If you have already submitted your application and forgot to add the optional CESC 130 course, please contact IEO staff at info@ieo.ucla.edu for assistance.
+You can add the optional course anytime before the final program application deadline.

 *Please note that in order to be eligible for financial aid you MUST be enrolled in the optional course, so that you are enrolled in a total of 8 units.